 The end

-In the example above, the user would be allowed to specify how many times they'd like to do the "activity" and consequently see the two pages of the activity: the first containing the text "Take a deep breath in" and a "Next" button and the second containing "And take a deep breath out" and a "Next" button.
+In the example above, the user would be allowed to specify how many times they'd like to do the activity and consequently see the two pages of the activity: the first containing the text "Take a deep breath in" and a "Next" button and the second containing "And take a deep breath out" and a "Next" button.
 So, if users entered "2" in the question box, they would be instructed to take a deep breath in and out twice.

 You can write any number expression after a *repeat keyword to state how many times the indented content should be repeated (e.g. 3, a variable such as "times", points + 1, etc.).